Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 It can be necessary to filter the entities to be selected.
 Consequently there are **Filter** entities, which allow refining the dynamic detection context.
 Some of these filters can be used at the Neutral Point, others only in an open local context.
 It is possible to program custom filters and load them into the interactive context.

 @subsection occt_visu_3_2 Interactive objects

+Entities which are visualized and selected in the AIS viewer are objects.
+They connect the underlying reference geometry of a model to its graphic representation in *AIS*.
+You can use the predefined OCCT classes of standard interactive objects, for which all necessary functions have already been programmed, or, if you are an advanced user, you can implement your own classes of interactive objects.

 @subsubsection occt_visu_3_2_1 Presentations